 Mr Bedford's experience in corporate management and his ability to manage culture change programmes to improve service delivery in large organisations will be essential to the Commission.

 Mr Couch’s governance experience includes Pro-Chancellor of Lincoln University from 2005-2011, and Te Rūnanga o Ngāi Tahu Deputy Kaiwhakahaere from 2004-2009 and Interim Chair from 2007-2009.
 He has a long history in resource management both here and in Canada and has held elected positions on both regional and city councils in Canada and was until recently Deputy Kaiwhakahaere, Te Runanga o Ngai Tahu.

 Mr Couch is the ideal person to guide the Commission on any issues concerning Ngai Tahu and has the support of Te Runanga o Ngai Tahu in this capacity.
 He also brings a wider experience of resource management law from his time spent in Canada in the 1970s and 1980s.

-Mr Williams is Chair of H W Richardson Group, and until recently was Chancellor of Canterbury University and Chair of the West Coast District Health Board.
+Mr Williams is Chair of H W Richardson Group and in the past has had the roles of Chancellor of Canterbury University and Chair of the West Coast District Health Board.

-Mr Williams was the Managing Director of Holcim Cement and has more than 30 years experience in senior management positions.
-He has served on a number of boards and is recognised for his business acumen and governance skills.
+Mr Williams was the Managing Director of Holcim Cement and has more than 30 years’ experience in senior management positions.
+He has served on a number of boards across a range of activities.

-Mr Williams was a founder of the environmental lobby group the Water Rights Trust, formed in 2002 to address increasing concern about poor water management and deteriorating water quality in Canterbury.
+Mr Williams was involved in the founding of the environmental lobby group The Water Rights Trust formed in 2002 to address increasing concern about poor water management and deteriorating water quality in Canterbury.
 He is a keen recreational angler and enjoys a number of outdoor sports.

 (03) 353 9007